shrunbr/wall-of-shame/README.md

 If you have gone with option 1, you need to run `docker compose up -d` within the `infra/` folder to start the stack.

 If you have gone with option 2, you need to run `docker compose --env-file ../.env up -d` within the `infra/` folder to start the stack.

+### Distributed

+You can also have seperate frontend and OpenCanary servers.
+Located inside of the `infra/` folder are two docker compose files, `docker-compose.frontend.yml` and `docker-compose.opencanary.yml`.

+As with the All-in-One deployment, we also need to modify our `opencanary.conf` file, modify `docker-compose.frontend.yml` and setup our environment variables.

+#### Server #1 (Web Interface/DB)

+On your frontend server, setup your environment variables by either copying `.env.example` to `.env` or modifying `docker-compose.frontend.yml` directly.
+Also included with the frontend docker-compose file is cloudflared, if you do not wish to use cloudflare tunnels to expose this page publicly, comment out or remove that portion.

+After you have your environment variables set, you can get the frontend launched by doing one of the following...

+If you have modified the environment variables in the docker-compose file, you need to run `docker compose -f docker-compose.frontend.yml up -d` within the `infra/` folder to start the stack.

+If you have used the `.env` file (assuming it is still in the wall-of-shame root folder) you need to run `docker compose --env-file ../.env -f docker-compose.frontend.yml up -d` within the `infra/` folder to start the stack.

+#### Server #2 (OpenCanary)

+Now that we have our web interface and DB server running we can launch OpenCanary on another server.

+Go into the `infra/` folder and modify `opencanary.conf` as needed.
+Under `logger > webhook` there is a URL set to `http://app:8081/api/webhook` by default.
+Change `http://app:8081` to your web interface server IP/hostname.
+Please note, you MUST set a node ID in the `opencanary.conf` file and remove the comment I have there.
+If you do not do that OpenCanary will not start!

+For a configuration reference please visit [the OpenCanary configuration documentation.](https://opencanary.readthedocs.io/en/latest/starting/configuration.html).

+After you have setup your `opencanary.conf` file, go into the `docker-compose.yml` file and comment/uncomment/modify the service ports according to your `opencanary.conf` configuration.

+Once you have your configuration set to go you can launch OpenCanary, `docker compose -f docker-compose.opencanary.yml up -d`.

 ## Acknowledgements